Nicola Peltz Wears Fiancé Brooklyn Beckham's Wisdom Tooth As A Necklace

-In a recent Vogue Beauty Secrets video, actress Nicola Peltz explains an unconventional piece of jewelry she wears so she has a piece of her fiancé wherever she goes.
+In a recent Vogue Beauty Secrets video, actress Nicola Peltz explains an unconventional piece of jewellery she wears so she has a piece of her fiancé wherever she goes.

 Approximately three minutes into the beauty tutorial, somewhere between recommending her all-time favourite sunscreen and why she swears by Dior's Forever Skin Glow Foundation, Peltz showed off a mysterious, golden pendant necklace.
 "If you guys are wondering what this is...It's so weird, but this is Brooklyn’s wisdom tooth," the actress reveals.